dinki/View-Assist/wiki/docs/wishlist.md

 * Timers TIMERS Timers!!! * WoRkInG!!
 Won't be long!
 * Sound machine for sleep/noise cancelling * Won't be long
 * Alert me when packages are delivered
-* Locate one of my family members
+* Locate one of my family members * in beta testing
 * Tell me if it will rain today or tomorrow *
 * Drop in to another satellite device(s) and have a conversation like an intercom
 * Announce when washer/dryer are done, alarm is set, etc *
 * Some sort of visual notice when I am on a Teams call/meeting so family can not be their normal selves
 * [Dictate messages to be sent to HA mobile devices](https://github.com/dinki/View-Assist/discussions/19#discussioncomment-9745565)
 * View and add calendar events
-* Asking for weather at specific city
 * Photo frame [photodash](https://github.com/apop880/photodash) [ha Google photos](https://github.com/Daanoz/ha-google-photos) [random](https://picsum.photos/) [ha slideshow](https://github.com/garthschoeddert/HASlideshow-lfix)

 Items with asterisks are either fully or partially written but have not been released.
 If you would like to finish any of these let me know and I will provide what I have and guide as needed